northxsouth/gatsby-starter-minimal/README.md

 Update the `googleFonts` section in [config/SiteConfig.js](config/SiteConfig.js).

 The starter is already set up for Google Fonts.
-We use [gatsby-plugin-webfonts](https://github.com/hupe1980/gatsby-plugin-webfonts), which has additional options for CDN, base64, and self-hosted webfonts; update those options in [gatsby-config.js](gatsby-config.js).
+We use [gatsby-plugin-google-fonts-v2](https://github.com/pocorschi/gatsby-plugin-google-fonts-v2), which has support for variable fonts.

 Make sure to add your new font to the `fontFamily` section of [tailwind.config.js](tailwind.config.js)!